edgio-docs/edgio-docs/src/pages/guides/performance/observability/edge_insights.md

 |User Agent|Indicates the user agent that submitted the request.
 This information is derived from the `User-Agent` request header.|
 |Write Time Used|Indicates the length of time, in seconds, that it took an edge server to write the response.
 This metric measures the duration between when an edge server starts writing the response and when it finishes sending the response to the client.
 Our servers forward data as it is read.
 This means that the `read_time` and `write_time` reported for an asset spans over an overlapping time period.
 This field does not take into account network time. <br />**Example:** `2.9999e-05`|
 |X Midgress|Indicates whether the request was proxied through an additional CDN server (e.g., edge server to Origin Shield server).
 This field reports `__na__` for requests that did not have midgress traffic.|

+## Bot Manager Alerts

+Use the Bot Manager Alerts data source for historical and near real-time analysis of recently detected [bot traffic](/guides/security/bot_rules).

 ## Edge Control